Identity platform Auth0 raises $103M, pushing its valuation over $1B – TechCrunch

 Auth0 chief executive Eugenio Pace said its Series E was “validation” that the company is doing things right.

-Clearly it is: it says customer growth and revenue has doubled year-over-year, and its employee numbers have increased by more than half in two years.
-Its latest Series D funding round that led its international expansion has seen offices also open in Buenos Aires, London, and Sydney.
+Clearly it is: It says customer growth and revenue has doubled year-over-year, and its employee numbers have increased by more than half in two years.
+Its latest Series D funding round that led its international expansion has seen offices also open in Buenos Aires, London and Sydney.

 Auth0 said the Series E will help support the growth of its five international offices.
 Pace said he was “truly grateful” for his investors’ support.